 Tables 2 and 3 list the detailed characteristics of the clay minerals and geochemistry in each unit and their main potential provenances (the Huanghe, Changjiang, and western Korean rivers).
 Each unit had distinct dissimilarities in clay mineral content and mean grain size, especially the sand content (Fig. 2).
-The Unit 2 sediments were 1.8-44.2% (mean 17.6%) sand with a mean grain size of 6.6φ ($10.3 \mu m$) and Unit 4 sediments had a high sand content (8-58.7%, mean 26.3%) with a mean grain size of 6.0Φ ($15.6 \mu m$).
-In comparison, Unit 1 contained only fine sediment with a mean grain size of 8.8Φ ($2.2 \mu m$) and Unit 3 sediments were clayey silt with a mean grain size of 7.3Φ ($6.3 \mu m$).
+The Unit 2 sediments were 1.8 %-44.2 % (mean 17.6 %) sand with a mean grain size of 6.6 Φ (10.3 μm), and Unit 4 sediments had a high sand content (8 %-58.7 %, mean 26.3 %) with a mean grain size of 6.0 Φ (15.6 μm).
+In comparison, Unit 1 contained only fine sediment with a mean grain size of 8.8 Φ (2.2 μm), and Unit 3 sediments were clayey silt with a mean grain size of 7.3 Φ (6.3 μm).
 The downcore variation in the clay mineral composition showed that the illite content decreased gradually from Unit 2 to 3 and was constant in the other parts of the core.
-Overall, the variations in the smectite and kaolinite+chlorite contents were opposite that of illite (Fig. 3).
+Overall, the variation in the smectite and kaolinite+chlorite contents was the opposite of that of illite (Fig. 3).
 Units 3 and 4 had relatively constant compositions in terms of clay minerals, although their granularity was heterogeneous.
-The $8^7 Sr/86 Sr$ ratio was constant at the bottom and tended to increase in the upper part.
-The εNd value was low in Units 2 and $4. \epsilon LREE/\epsilon LREE$ was low only in Unit 3, and was mostly constant.
+The 87Sr/86Sr ratio was constant at the bottom and tended to increase in the upper part.
+The ε Nd value was low in Units 2 and 4. $\Sigma LREE / \Sigma HREE$ (light REE to heavy REE) was low only in Unit 3 and was mostly constant.

-5. Discussion
+5 Discussion

-5.1.
-Provenance discrimination based on clay mineralogy
+5.1 Provenance discrimination based on clay mineralogy

 Relative clay mineral contents and ratios can be used as powerful proxies for determining fine-grained marine sediment provenance, especially in terms of the rivers from China and Korea that may contribute to CYSM (Yang et al., 2003; Choi et al., 2010; Li et al., 2014a; Xu et al., 2014; Lim et al., 2015; Kwak et al., 2016).
 Generally, Huanghe sediments are characterized by high smectite, and Changjiang sediments contain a lot of illite contents.
-Western Korean rivers (e.g. the Han, Keum, and Yeongsan) contain more kaolinite and chlorite than do Chinese rivers (Table 2).
+Western Korean rivers (e.g., the Han, Keum, and Yeongsan) contain more kaolinite and chlorite than do Chinese rivers (Table 2).

-A ternary diagram of smectite-(kaolinite+chlorite)-illite is utilized to determine the provenance of fine sediments in core 11YS-PCL14 (Fig. 4).
-Although Unit 4 and 3 sediments differed in granularity, they had similar clay mineral compositions and plotted near the center of the three possible provenance end-members, indicating that fine-grained sediments were supplied with constant amounts from all potential rivers to the study area during these periods (Fig. 4a).
+A ternary diagram of smectite-(kaolinite + chlorite)-illite is utilized to determine the provenance of fine sediments in core 11YS-PCL14 (Fig. 4).
+Although Unit 4 and Unit 3 sediments differed in granularity, they had similar clay mineral compositions and plotted near the center of the three possible provenance end-members, indicating that fine-grained sediments were supplied with constant amounts from all potential rivers to the study area during these periods (Fig. 4a).
 Unit 2 sediments overall were characterized by an increasing illite content (Figs. 3 and 4b).
 It means that the influence of Changjiang-derived materials began to increase during this period.
-However, Unit 2-2 sediments displayed an increase in smectite content with illite, and then clay mineral compositions except illite decrease in Unit 2-1 (Fig. 4b).
+However, Unit 2-2 sediments displayed an increase in smectite content with illite, and clay mineral compositions other than illite decrease in Unit 2-1 (Fig. 4b).
 Variation of smectite content in Unit 2 appears to be closely related to the change in coarse sediments (Figs. 3 and 4b).
-The relationship between smectite and coarse grains was also observed in the early Holocene sedimentary unit of core YSC-1 (Li et al., 2014a) and nearby core EZ06-2 between ~14.1 and ~9.0 ka (Lim et al., 2015).
-Unit 1 sediments had clay mineral compositions quite similar to those of Changjiang sediments, indicating that they might be originate mainly from the Changjiang (Fig. 4b).
-Consequently, clay mineralogical results suggest that the provenance of fine-grained sediments are changed according to each unit as follow; fine-grained sediments during the depositions of Unit 3 and 4 were supplied from all potential provenances, the influence of the Changjiang increased gradually during the deposition of Unit 2, Unit 1 sediments were mainly originated from the Changjiang.
+The relationship between smectite and coarse grains was also observed in the early Holocene sedimentary unit of core YSC-1 (Li